Application requirements include:

 Tuition for the MNSP program is charged on a per-course basis, with semester charges dependent upon the number of courses a student is taking.
 Tuition for the 2022-2023 academic year is $6348 per three-credit course.
 A total of 30 credits are required for the MNSP degree.
 There are additional yearly University fees totaling $660.
 A limited number of merit-based scholarships are awarded each year, with the highest consideration given to students who apply by the priority application deadlines.

 International students are welcomed into the Master of Nutrition Science and Policy program.
 Due to the low residency nature of the program, international students should be advised of the following visa and immigration regulations:

 - Participation in the MNSP program allows international students to be in the U.S. only during the required onsite residencies.

 - Participation in the residencies on a tourist visa is not permitted.
 International students are issued an I-20 form to obtain an F-1 student visa.
 A new I-20 must be issued for each residency, at a cost to the student of approximately $200 US.

-- To be eligible for the F-1 student visa, international students must register for a minimum of two academic credits each semester they are in the program.
+- To be eligible for the F-1 student visa, international students must register for a minimum of six credits each semester they are in the program.

 - In addition to meeting the standard admission requirements, applicants must possess a minimum TOEFL (Test of English as a Foreign Language) score of 100 on the internet-based exam or a score of 6.5 on the IELTS exam.